Ivan Mishukov: Influence

 In 2009, his story influenced English playwright Hattie Naylor to write a play about his time on the streets called Ivan and the Dogs. which won the Tinniswood Award for original radio drama and was nominated in the 2010 Olivier Awards for Outstanding Contribution to Theatre.
 The play was adapted for the cinema as Lek and the Dogs (2017).

 The story of Ivan Mishukov caught the attention of Australian writer Eva Hornung, whose novel Dog Boy (2009) shares many of the same elements of Ivan's story, including capture by leaving bait at a restaurant.
 Another author, Bobbie Pyron, also wrote a book about Ivan and his time on the streets with the dogs, called The Dogs of Winter.

+Current whereabouts

+Because Ivan Mishukov was a soldier serving in the Russian Army, it is currently unknown if he still is a soldier or if he is active in the Russo-Ukrainian War.
+His current whereabouts are unknown.